Yousuilian/learngit/learngit/readme.txt

 I like Git.
 First connect to origin successfully.
 Creating a new branch is quick(dev).
-Creating a new branch is quick(devv).
+Creating a new branch is quick & simple (devv).